Not all trees are created equal, and neither are chippers.

 Woods can range widely in density and their fibrous makeup.
 It's important to consider what you'll be chipping before you get down to business.

 The types of trees you'll find listed below have some of the most difficult types of wood to chip.
 Your everyday chippers and chipper shredders won't be able to process them.
-Instead, these require the power and efficiency of a commercial-grade PTO or skid steer wood chipper.
+Instead, these require the power and efficiency of the strongest chippers, such as a commercial-grade PTO or skid steer wood chipper.

 With these trees, you want to use a heavy-duty chipper shredder.
 Look to professional models for the strength and power to chip through these tough trees.
 If you don't have a wood-burning furnace, consider selling the chips to someone who does.